Harika-SVL/Git/notes.md

 # Git Branching

 * Branch in git always points to a latest commit id
-* We checkout for branches using git branch command
+* We checkout for branches using `git branch` command
-* Master - points to the latest commit
+* `Master` branch - points to the latest commit
 * Branch allows us for parallel development in the same repo

-* Now let's create a local repo and (git init) into it
+* Now let's create a local repo and `git init` into it

 ![Alt text](shots/25.JPG)